South Melbourne

 The educational profile of South Melbourne exceeds national averages, with above-average qualification levels and academic performance metrics

-South Melbourne's educational attainment is notably higher than national and state averages.
-Among residents aged 15 and above, 56.9% hold university qualifications, compared to 30.4% nationally and 33.4% in Victoria.
+South Melbourne has a higher educational attainment than national and state averages.
+Among residents aged 15+, 56.9% have university qualifications, compared to 30.4% in Australia and 33.4% in Victoria.
 Bachelor degrees are the most common at 35.8%, followed by postgraduate qualifications (16.5%) and graduate diplomas (4.6%).
 Vocational pathways account for 20.0% of qualifications, with advanced diplomas at 10.6% and certificates at 9.4%.

 Educational participation is high, with 26.7% of residents currently enrolled in formal education.
 This includes 8.9% in tertiary education, 6.3% in primary education, and 5.0% pursuing secondary education.